Feature #182

 For some reference, this is the code that parses the filter lists.

-Updated by ask low 7 months ago
+Updated by ask low over 1 year ago

 Nice.
 That's already sorted, but the focus of this issue tracker is to allow users to manually update the existing filter lists.
 To achieve that, there should be an interface within the browser, or an automated sub daemon inside API that can trigger list updates in a specific period & in a specific working condition.
 That can be challenging as you said, caz there are lot of tasks to manage like properly downloading them, updating periodically & without interrupting userspace.